Tongariro National Park: Deer, goats and pigs

 Red deer were released periodically in Tongariro National Park from the late 19th century, and sika deer introduced to the Kaimanawas in 1905 later spread to the park.
-By the 1940s deer were recognised as a menace to local plant life, and the government made efforts to reduce the population through culling.
+By the 1940s, deer were recognised as a menace to local plant life, and the government made efforts to reduce the population through culling.
 During 1962, deer were regularly sighted within metres of the Chateau, a sign that the population was higher than officials had thought.
 Private hunters can shoot deer in the park as a means to keep the population down.

 Alongside a goat control programme in Tongariro Forest adjacent to Tongariro National Park, the Department of Conservation (DoC) is vigilant about detecting feral goats within the park.
 In 2024, a helicopter using thermal imaging technology searched 16,000 ha of the park for goats, but none were found.
-DoC states that regular surveillance and early action is more cost-effective than trying to root out a population that has already become established.
+DoC states that regular surveillance and early action are more cost-effective than trying to root out a population that has already become established.

 Pigs are found in low numbers in the Rotopounamu-Mount Pihanga area and the northern slopes of Mount Tongariro.
 Pigs affect plant life by eating seedlings and berries and rooting up the roots of trees and plants.
 Disturbance of plant roots also increases erosion and sends sediment into rivers.
 Pigs have also been known to eat the eggs of ground-dwelling birds such as kiwi.
 The Department of Conservation keeps numbers down by hunting, and private hunting is allowed.

 Project Tongariro

 The Tongariro Natural History Society (known as Project Tongariro) is a conservation group set up by volunteers in 1984 as a memorial to national park staff lost in a 1982 helicopter accident.
-Since the 1980s the group has undertaken many projects in Tongariro National Park, including ecological restoration at Lake Rotopounamu, restoration of sites used in filming the Lord of the Rings, surveys of blue duck habitats, and restoration of the Hapuawhenua Viaduct in the park.
+Since the 1980s, the group has undertaken many projects in Tongariro National Park, including ecological restoration at Lake Rotopounamu, restoration of sites used in filming the Lord of the Rings, surveys of blue duck habitats, and restoration of the Hapuawhenua Viaduct in the park.